A Marjolin ulcer is a rare and aggressive type of skin cancer that can form from burn scars or other poorly healing wounds.

 - vaccination scars

-Doctors don’t know why these areas of skin damage turn cancerous.
-However, there are two main theories:
+Doctors don’t quite know why these areas of skin damage turn cancerous in some people.
+There are two main theories:

 - The injury destroys blood vessels and lymphatic vessels that are part of your body’s immune response, making it harder for your skin to fight off cancer.